Part of the Coworking Software Guide

 How much does Nexudus cost compared to alternatives?

-Nexudus starts at approximately $150 per month per location.
+Nexudus starts at about $150 per month per location.
 Cobot starts at $63 per month.
 OhMyDesk starts at $18 per month flat.
 Most coworking software costs between $130 and $400 per month for one location with up to 100 members.

 Do Nexudus alternatives support access control integration?